 - Keep a bowl of cherry tomatoes or baby carrots in the refrigerator for a quick and handy snack.
 (Of course, you’ll want to take into account the fact that these foods can be potential choking hazards for toddlers and preschoolers.)

-- Serve raw or lightly steamed vegetables with salad dressing or cheese sauce for dipping.
+- Serve raw or lightly steamed vegetables with salad dressing or dips such as hummus or tzatziki.

 - Make mashed sweet potatoes instead of white potatoes – sweet potatoes contain lots of vitamin A.

 - Let children make their own tacos with shredded lettuce, tomato, ground turkey and a little cheese.

 - Try not to overcook vegetables.
 Light cooking preserves taste, bright appearance and valuable vitamins.

 - Help make your child familiar with vegetables.
 Serve them every day.